YouTube Premium

 YouTube Premium (formerly Music Key and YouTube Red) is a subscription service offered by the American video platform YouTube.
-The service provides ad-free access to content across the service, as well as access to premium YouTube Originals programming produced in collaboration with the site's creators, ability to download videos and listen background playback of videos on mobile devices, and access to the music streaming service, YouTube Music, along with other benefits.
+The service provides ad-free access to content across the service, as well as access to exclusive YouTube Originals programming produced in collaboration with the site's creators, ability to download videos and listen background playback of videos on mobile devices, and access to the music streaming service, YouTube Music, along with other benefits.
 It has over 125 million subscribers.

-The service was originally launched on November 14, 2014, as Music Key, offering advertisement-free streaming of music videos from participating labels on YouTube and Google Play Music.
+The service was launched on November 14, 2014, as Music Key, offering advertisement-free streaming of music videos from participating labels on YouTube and Google Play Music.
 The service was then revised and relaunched as YouTube Red on October 21, 2015, expanding its scope to offer advertisement-free access to all YouTube videos, as opposed to just music.

-YouTube announced the rebranding of the service as YouTube Premium on May 17, 2018, alongside the return of a separate, YouTube Music subscription service.
+YouTube announced the rebranding of the service as YouTube Premium on May 17, 2018, alongside the return of YouTube Music as a separate subscription service.
 Later in the year, it was reported that YouTube was planning to make some of the original content associated with the service available on an ad-supported basis.